October 23, 2020

 WORSHIP THIS SUNDAY

-Sunday's service will be livestreaming to our YouTube channel from the churchyard as we gather for in-person worship.
+Sunday's service of Holy Eucharist Rite II will be livestreaming to our YouTube channel from the sanctuary as we gather for in-person worship.

-If you plan to attend worship in the churchyard, you must sign up here.
-We are limited to 25 people.
-If you are person 26 or higher, you will be given first dibs on the sign up next week.
+If you plan to attend in-person worship, you must sign up here.
+Indoor services are limited to 20 people.
+If you are person 21 or higher, you will be given first dibs on the sign up for next week.

 Download the service bulletin HERE (opens a PDF in Google Drive).
 To see the readings beforehand you can always visit The Lectionary Page.
 To access the prayerbook online, please click here.